All GLP-1 medications from licensed 503A pharmacies Browse Products

 Some providers hold licenses in multiple states, allowing them to treat patients across those states via telehealth.
 Telehealth companies often build networks of providers with multi-state licensing to serve patients nationwide.

 The Interstate Medical Licensure Compact has made multi-state licensing easier for physicians.
 Member states allow an expedited licensing process for doctors who want to practice across state lines.
-However, not all states participate, and nurse practitioners and physician assistants may not be eligible through this pathway.
+But not all states participate, and nurse practitioners and physician assistants may not be eligible through this pathway.

 What Happens If Telehealth Laws Change